joaquinperaza/Hackintosh-HP-SpectreXT-15t-4000/readme.md

 The majority of the software is public on the internet, I only have patched some files and wrote this guide, I am not responsible of any possible damage to your PC, do it at your own risk despite I consider it worth it.
 If you have any question/issue/suggestion/collaboration please report it via issue tab I will look it immediately.

-As i started from zero i know this guide will look chinese, but I would be glade to help you, just report the issue to clarify the unknown for future readers.
+As I started from zero I know this guide will look chinese, but I would be glade to help you, just report the issue to clarify the unknown for future readers, also if you dont understand something tell me via reddit or an issue on GitHub.